Home

 The list of Chao Phraya River piers shows the piers, related landmarks and attractions to help in planning your Bangkok sightseeing tour on the river of kings.
 The Chao Phraya regular river boat service operates everyday from 0600 – 1840 hours serving all these piers except N 2 Wat Muang Kae.

-Most of the landmarks and attractions are accessible from these piers.
-However, the boat service doesn't stop at Wat Arun and Wat Rakhang on the Thonburi (west) bank.
+Please note that the Chao Phraya river boats don't stop at Wat Arun and Wat Rakhang on the Thonburi (west) bank.
 Another ferry crossing is required.

-Please see the navigation bar for the details of these Bangkok legacies.
+Just click on the links for the details of these Bangkok legacies.

 Chao Phraya River piers in Bangkok, their landmarks and attractions.